Chapter 02

 "Bbbaaa."

 The spotless little white lamb stood but a few yards from Azel.
 The reprobate angel was rendered speechless, his innards became all a flux.
 He then, somehow, took off in an alternate direction, along the bordering forest.
-Needless to say, his britches became a mess, along with the outsides and insides of his fancy-schmancy serpent-skin boots.
+His britches became a mess, along with the outsides and insides of his fancy-schmancy serpent-skin boots.
 Did any of the others experience such fear?
-He’d asked himself a time or two, but no way had he’d ever intended to give the slightest hint of feeling vulnerable – ever!
+He had asked himself a time or two, but no way would he ever intend to give the slightest hint of feeling vulnerable.

 "There you are."
 The little boy ran toward the lamb, hugged him, picked him up, and headed back to the fold.
 All along, going on about some cousins who were coming to visit, and that they were having apple fritters for supper.

 Azel had always wanted fame.
-While third level scribe supervisor was nothing to sneeze about, the position wasn't good enough to suit him - which is why he grabbed onto Lucifer's tail.
+While third level scribe supervisor was nothing to sneeze about, the position wasn't good enough to suit him - which was why he had grabbed onto Lucifer's tail.
 His area of responsibility had been among several of the hymn-writing units.
 "Hymns...
 BBLUUCKK!"
 He shouted at the sky, which overlooked the city, which was yet several furlongs off (about a mile).
 He then let out a throaty giggle.
 But he didn't see the chuck hole.
 Had his swagger been a few inches forward, or backward, he wouldn't have landed on his tail.
 He cursed, arose, dusted himself off, and uh-o...
 His digestive tract still wasn't right.
 And it was showing.
-His trousers were beginning to hang loose; he preferred a tight fit, to show off his...
-Meh, soon enough, he'd be passing through Allendale, one of the better neighborhoods.
+His trousers were beginning to hang loose; he preferred a tight fit, to show off his...junk.
+Soon enough, he would be passing through Allendale, one of the better neighborhoods.

-A few hours later, after crushing the neck of a servant, who was guarding a line of drying clothes, he grabbed a few garments, jumped behind a hedge, donned a shirt and pair of trousers, ripped up the rest, and cast them aside.
-He made his way, down market street, through an alleyway, across another street in the neighborhood of Mechanicsville, took another alley, which took him to a side street in a ... well, less prosperous neighborhood called Nu-Market.
-Above him, a wooden sign - swaying just a little in the almost non-existent breeze - hung on for dear life to a single hook; the other broken, due to a brawl, that happened ... well, some years ago.
+A few hours later, after crushing the neck of a servant, who was guarding a line of drying clothes, he grabbed a few garments, jumped behind a hedge, donned a shirt and pair of trousers – ones tight enough to show off his…pride.
+After having ripped up the rest, hurling the shreds aside, he made his way, down market street, through an alleyway, across another street in the neighborhood of Mechanicsville, took another alley, which took him to a side street in a ... well, less prosperous neighborhood called Nu-Market.
+Above him, a wooden sign - swaying just a little in the almost non-existent breeze - hung on for dear life to a single hook; the other broken, due to a brawl, that happened some years ago.
 It read "Crystal Lounge."
 Inside, a baggy-eyed, long-in-the-tooth prostitute was wiping off the bar, with a not-exactly-clean rag.
 Standing before the bar, were two or three of the local drunks.

 "GET OUT!"
 Azel pointed toward the raggedy door.
 The barmaid and the drunks, scowled and murmured, but left - quickly!